-Telemetry monitoring can be a literal lifeline for the patient, and best practice guidelines state there should not be any lapse longer than three minutes.
-Possible brain damage can occur due to lack of oxygen at four to six minutes.
-The Progressive Care Unit and Telemetry at Sunnyside Medical found they were averaging 22 patients per month who were off their monitors.
-Through huddles and shift reports, the staff was informed of the problem and dropped the average number of patients to five per month, who were off telemetry monitoring for more than three minutes.
+Telemetry monitoring can be a literal lifeline for the patient.
+Best practice guidelines state there should not be any lapse longer than 3 minutes.
+Possible brain damage can occur due to lack of oxygen at 4 to 6 minutes.
+The Progressive Care Unit and Telemetry at Sunnyside Medical Center found they were averaging 22 patients per month who were off their monitors.
+Through huddles and shift reports, the staff was informed of the problem and dropped the average number of patients to 5 per month, who were off telemetry monitoring for more than 3 minutes.

-- Identifying the number of patients off telemetry monitoring for longer than three minutes and why
+- Identifying the number of patients off telemetry monitoring for longer than 3 minutes and why

 - Huddling to discuss the severity and consequences of the problem